Brainfuck: Language design

-As the name suggests, Brainfuck programs tend to be difficult to comprehend.
+Brainfuck programs are usually difficult to comprehend.
 This is partly because any mildly complex task requires a long sequence of commands and partly because the program's text gives no direct indications of the program's state.
 These, as well as Brainfuck's inefficiency and its limited input/output capabilities, are some of the reasons it is not used for serious programming.
-Nonetheless, like any Turing complete language, Brainfuck is theoretically capable of computing any computable function or simulating any other computational model, if given access to an unlimited amount of memory.
+Nonetheless, like any Turing-complete language, Brainfuck is theoretically capable of computing any computable function or simulating any other computational model if given access to an unlimited amount of memory and time.
 A variety of Brainfuck programs have been written.
 Although Brainfuck programs, especially complicated ones, are difficult to write, it is quite trivial to write an interpreter for Brainfuck in a more typical language such as C due to its simplicity.
-There even exist Brainfuck interpreters written in the Brainfuck language itself.
+Brainfuck interpreters written in the Brainfuck language itself also exist.

-Brainfuck is an example of a so-called Turing tarpit: It can be used to write any program, but it is not practical to do so, because Brainfuck provides so little abstraction that the programs get very long or complicated.

 Examples

 Adding two values

 As a first, simple example, the following code snippet will add the current cell's value to the next cell: Each time the loop is executed, the current cell is decremented, the data pointer moves to the right, that next cell is incremented, and the data pointer moves left again.
 This sequence is repeated until the starting cell is 0.